offensive-hub/black-widow/lessons/sql_injection.md

 Usually this method is used by exploiting a vulnerable web application page.

-To understand how to this method works, you should have notion about the following things:
+To understand how this method works, you should have notion about the following things:
  * Website
  * Relational database
  * SQL query

 ## Website

-A website is a web application that provide contents and, sometime, services.
+A website is a web application that provides contents and, sometime, services.
 For example **[https://www.amazon.com/](https://www.amazon.com/)**
 is a web application which provides both, because you can look at products (content) and buy them (service).

-Typically, a web application which provides services, interfaces with a database, where stores the data, by launching **queries** on that.
+Typically, a web application which provides services or many complex contents, interfaces with a database, where stores the data, by launching **queries** on that.

 ## Database

-A database is a storage of structured data.
+A database is a storage of structured data, saved on a computer.

-The database are **3 categories** of databases:
+Now there are **3 categories** of database:
  * Relational
  * Business intelligence
  * NoSQL